-Responding To and Editing Writing
+Responding to and Editing Writing - Teaching Approach

 It is important to develop children as reflective writers by giving ample opportunity throughout the writing process to talk about themselves as writers, enable them to voice their views, listen to others and develop new knowledge and understanding.